Man contracts flesh-eating bacteria while crabbing in New Jersey

 CAMDEN, N.J.
-(WPVI) --A local family says their father is fighting for his life and his limbs.
-They say he contracted a flesh-eating bacteria while crabbing in New Jersey.
+(WPVI) --A local father is fighting for his life after contracting a flesh-eating bacteria while crabbing in New Jersey.

-Dilena Perez-Dilan says her father Angel Perez is an avid crabber.
+Dilena Perez-Dilan says her father, Angel Perez, is an avid crabber.

-But on July 2nd he was crabbing at Matt's Landing near the Maurice River.
-Hours later his right leg began to swell.
-Then she says it quickly got worse.
+But on July 2 he was crabbing at Matts Landing in Maurice River.
+Hours later, his right leg began to swell.

 "It turned brown, blackish color.
 It was swelling, it was blistered," she recalled.

 Photos taken by the family show the discoloration and swelling.
-He is now in the ICU at Cooper, the infection spread to all 4 limbs.
+The infection spread to all four limbs, and Perez is now in the ICU at Cooper University Hospital.

 Dilena says doctors blame a bacteria called Vibrio.
 It's in a group commonly known as flesh-eating bacteria.

-Vibrio is found in brackish and seawater - especially during the hot summer months.
+Vibrio is found in brackish water and seawater - especially during the hot summer months.

 The family is now warning others to be mindful.